11 Boulevard de Clichy Picasso’s Cubist studio

 Primitivism gives us lift off

 In primitive art other spirits were at work: the human form was often schematised to a block and the face represented by a series of simple often expressionless lines.
-Primitive art did not try to mimic nature; instead streamlined anthropomorphic shapes and surfaces now concentrate the coherence and force of expression.
+Primitive art did not try to mimic nature.
+Concentration, coherence, and a powerful hypnotic quality were conveyed by streamlined anthropomorphic shapes and surfaces.

 Primitive art provided the raw power to break free from the established conventions of traditional art; the theoretical guidelines for what became Cubism were pioneered by Paul Cézanne.